aabadie/riot-course-exercises/getting-started/first-app/README.md

   ```
   $ make BOARD=b-l07Z-lrwan1 flash
   ```
-  Now look at the message displayed by the RIOT application in the first serial terminal.
+  Now take a look at the message displayed by the RIOT application in the first serial terminal.

 **flash** calls the flasher tool automatically (OpenOCD or iotlab-node in the case of IoT-LAB)